codership/galera/docs/source/sysconfiguration.rst

 	SELINUX=permissive

+SELinux now runs by default in permissive mode.

-For more information, see the SELinux Documentation.
+For more information on writing SELinux policies, see `SELinux and MySQL <https://blogs.oracle.com/jsmyth/entry/selinux_and_mysql>`.
+For additional information, see the SELinux Documentation.

-This blog article titled `SELinux and MySQL <https://blogs.oracle.com/jsmyth/entry/selinux_and_mysql>`_ will provide a good guide for writing a selinux policy.
-Don't forget to add a label for port 4567 as ``mysqld_port_t``.
+	.. note:: Add a label for port 4567 as ``mysqld_port_t``.

 ----------------------------